 Lovely and delicate, scallops are a delicious favorite to pair with light and lively greens.
 When it comes to creating a salad I look to local farms and Mother Nature for inspiration.
 Each season ingredients change just a bit.

-To create the base of this salad, use the type of lettuce you love.
+To create the base of this salad, use the type of lettuce and greens you love.
 We all have our favorite.
 Add a few leaves of spinach and a “splash” of color with a small bit of red cabbage or red lettuce.
 Thinly sliced pears and small dried cranberries are delicious additions that won’t over power the scallop’s delicate flavor.

 When prepping, note the scallops need to be as dry as possible.
 Blot delicately between paper towels at least twice.
 Place on a plate and sprinkle with salt and pepper.